Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ## JS Classes
 A class is the defintion of a data structure that encapsulates variables and functions.
-Creating an instance of a class creates a new copy of this structure with its unique variables and functions.
+Creating an instance of a class creates a new copy of this structure.

 Variables that belong to a class instance are called properties, and functions that belong to a class instance are called methods.